braverock/FactorAnalytics/README.md

 The purpose of this project is to provide basic features and capabilities close to those of commercial portfolio optimization and risk management products.

-In addition, functions for related risk and performance attribution to estimate:
+In addition, the package contains functions for related risk and performance attribution estimates including:
 - volatility
 - VaR
 - ES